9. Food

 Alternatives

-Thinking that every vegan alternative is made of tofu.
-Thinking all vegan alternatives have unnatural ingredients.
+Thinking that every plant-derived alternative is made of soy or tofu.
+Thinking all plant-derived alternatives have unnatural ingredients.

 Summary

 If you are offended by someone happily eating a veggie burger or sausage, and not by billions of animals suffering in slaughterhouses and factory farms, perhaps you need to reconsider your ethical framework.
 Vegans are generally more concerned with the ethics, not the aesthetics, of what we eat.
-If people are bothered by food that hasn't involved the factory farm and slaughterhouse, then it is those people, not the vegans, who need to change.
+Plant milks and meat alternatives have been widely eaten by many cultures for many centuries.
+If people are bothered by food that hasn't involved an animal in a factory farm or going through a slaughterhouse, then it is those people, not the vegans, who need to change.

 Discussion

-If carnists are so offended by vegans eating veggie burgers and sausages, this begs the question: why aren't meat eaters eating things resembling animal parts?
-A rissole, a burger pattie, a sausage, a bolognese, even a steak, none of these things exist in the form people eat them in nature.
-If animal products are so naturally delicious and appealing, why aren't there restaurants everywhere giving it to carnists the straight flesh?
-Raw severed pig's leg, anyone?
-Maybe just leave a live rabbit on the table for the diners to kill and process themselves, especially without tools.
-Instead, animal flesh is sold after removing the fur, skin, feathers, scales, bones, organs, head, tail, hooves, draining most of the blood and then shaping, spicing, marinating, saucing, texturing and burning.
-We really need to ask why carnists won't eat things resembling animals?
+If carnists are so offended by vegans making food that looks like animal products, this begs the question: why aren't meat eaters eating things that look like parts of animals?
+A rissole, a burger pattie, a sausage, a bolognese, and even a steak, many of the things you find in a restaurant don't look much like their natural form.
+If animal products were so naturally delicious and appealing, why wouldn't aren't there restaurants everywhere just serving carnists the straight raw flesh torn from the bone?
+Freshly severed and still bleeding pig's leg, anyone?
+Why aren't live creatures simply brought to the table for the diners to kill and process themselves, without any tools?
+Instead, animal flesh is eaten after lots of processing and alteration.
+The fur, skin, feathers, scales, bones, intestines, organs, head, tail, and hooves will be removed, the blood will be drained, mostly, and then what is left will be shaped, spiced, marinated, sauced, textured, burnt and served with things derived from plants.
+Again, why don't carnists eat things that resemble animals?

 Reclaiming words

-Interestingly, the word meat didn’t originally mean animal flesh; originally, it just meant food, and then more specifically, substantial, hearty food.
-It wasn't until the 19th century that it completely replaced the wider usage of the term, coincident with an increase in the consumption of animal products.
+Interestingly, the word meat wasn’t originally defined as animal flesh; meat just meant food, and then, more specifically, substantial, hearty food.
+It wasn't until the 19th century that the idea of it representing animal flesh completely replaced the older usage of the term, coincident with an increase in the consumption of animal products.
 Before refrigeration and factory farming, consuming animal products in the quantities now common was unrealisable for the average person, especially those living in cities.
-This is evident in most cultural cuisines, which were historically primarily plant-based.
-The diets of most countries only became so animal product-heavy relatively recently, so much so that the definition of meat changed to mean only animal flesh.
+This is evident in most cultural cuisines, which were historically plant-based and often used animal products in more sparing ways.
+The diets of most countries only became animal product-heavy relatively recently.

 Back to animal products looking like animal products, carnists seem unreasonably precious about terms here.
 We don't want to spoil any delusions, but most fish don't have fingers, and buffalo don’t have wings, though we don't see anyone get upset about these terms.
-Cheese, butter, sausages, milk and burgers.
-Most animal products go through production processes that alter them significantly from their natural look and state.
-What humans seem to like is cooking, combining, mixing, shaping, flavouring, texturing, and cleverly creating different culinary experiences.
-These processes are the same used with plant-based foods.
-Tofu is an excellent example of this: some people try tofu raw and find it unpalatable.
-You could say the same about most starchy root vegetables like potatoes, a foundational part of the global diet.
-You need to do some preparation for the deliciousness of potatoes to reveal itself.
-I know a few hardcore people who like to eat raw tofu, but then I once knew someone who ate raw brown onions like apples, so there's no accounting for taste.
-Everyone else I know who enjoys tofu adds some salt and pepper, or a marinade, cooking it in various ways, adding maybe a dash of chilli or soy sauce, then some veggies and carbs on the side, and suddenly you have a dish that provides plenty of nutrition and flavour.
-Tofu does come in a wide variety of textures, so it takes a little experimentation with the softer and firmer varieties for the right dish.
-If using it as an alternative protein, try the firmer varieties.
+Cheese, butter, sausages, milk and burgers, all of these products go through production processes that alter them significantly from their natural look, state, and taste.
+What humans seem to like is the process of cooking itself, which means combining, mixing, shaping, flavouring, and texturing, in order to create different culinary experiences.
+These processes are largely the same as those used when cooking with plants.
+Tofu is an excellent example of this: some people unwisely try tofu raw and find it unpalatable.
+You could say the same thing, though, about many foods, such as starchy root vegetables like potatoes, a foundational part of the global diet.
+You need to do some preparation for the deliciousness of tofu and potatoes to reveal itself.
+I know a few hardcore people who like to eat raw tofu, but then I once knew someone who would bite into a raw onion like an apple, so there's no accounting for taste.
+Everyone else I know who enjoys tofu adds some salt and pepper, or a marinade, cooks it in various ways, adds maybe a dash of chilli or soy sauce, some veggies and carbs on the side, and suddenly you have a dish that provides plenty of nutrition and flavour.
+Tofu does come in a wide variety of textures and styles, so it takes a little experimentation to understand which one is right for a particular recipe.
+My tip would be to start with the firmer varieties, pan-fried in a bit of soy sauce, and go from there.

 Decentering meat

-People often mentally focus on animal products when they are only part of what they eat.
+People often mentally focus on animal products when that is only a part of what they eat.
 I read a news story about a group of men who went on a camping trip together, and they said it had been a meat fest.
 They had collectively consumed something like 50kg of meat on the trip.
-Later in the story, it was noted that they had eaten more than 50kg of vegetables on the trip, no doubt with plenty of bread and other plant-based foods.
-They didn't describe their male bonding session as a vegetable fest, even though it would have been more accurate.
-Take your standard burger, that carnists with nothing better to do complain vegans need to come up with some alternative name for.
-Like many other meals, the flesh in most burgers is just part of the total nutrition and calories.
-Take one of the most commonly eaten burgers in the world, the communion wafer of modern consumerism, the Big Mac, three-fifths of it by weight are non-animal ingredients: bread, oils, sauces, lettuce, onion, pickle, and so on.
-Generally, if people are just eating a burger, called a rissole when I grew up, the patty is flavoured with herbs and spices, vegetables are then added such as onions and capsicum, and then it is finished with flour or breadcrumbs.
-All burgers are seasoned, then grilled in oil, to further change the texture and flavour.
-With most fast food, the meat is only a part of the final product, or it is so heavily processed and flavoured it barely resembles or tastes like animal flesh would have naturally.
-If vegans replace the meat in any of these dishes with some plant-based protein source, mainly for mouth feel and texture rather than flavour, we still get a pretty similar end experience.
+Later in the story, it listed their full list of supplies for the trip, and I noted that they had also eaten more than 50kg of vegetables, along with plenty of bread and other plant-derived foods.
+It is probably for cultural and identity reasons that they didn't describe their male bonding session as a vegetable fest, which would have been more accurate.
+Take your standard burger, that carnists with nothing better to do complain vegans should come up with a new name for.
+Like many other meals, the animal flesh in most burgers is only part of the total nutrition and calories.
+Take one of the most commonly eaten burgers in the world, the Big Mac, once called the communion wafer of modern consumerism.
+Three-fifths of a Big Mac by weight is non-animal ingredients, comprised of bread, sesame seeds, oils, sauces, lettuce, onion, pickles, and so on.
+The bread, sauce, sesame seeds, and onion are as fundamental to the taste and texture of a Big Mac as the other ingredients.
+Generally, if people are just eating a plain burger, called a rissole where I grew up, the meat patty is combined with herbs and spices, vegetables such as onions and capsicum, and then it is finished with flour or breadcrumbs.
+The burgers will then be seasoned and grilled in oil, which further changes the texture and flavour.
+With most fast food, the meat is only a part of the final product, or has been so heavily processed and flavoured that it barely resembles or tastes like animal flesh does naturally.
+If vegans replace the meat in any of these dishes with some plant-based protein source, given that we still do all the other things to it, we can get a pretty similar end experience.
 Why people get offended by this, and how they can find it something more worthy of getting upset about than slaughterhouses and factory farms, is hard to fathom.

 Beyond meat

-When it comes to replacing animal protein, we have a wide array beyond the mighty tofu.
+When it comes to replacing animal protein, we have a wide array beyond the mighty tofu and slightly more niche tempeh.
 Beans and lentils are the easiest, cheapest and often healthiest drop-in replacements, but there are also nuts, seeds, grains, mushrooms, seitan, soy derivatives and other alternatives from the wide and diverse plant kingdom.
 There is a range of commercially made products that are increasing in quantity and quality.
-They are designed to be like-for-like replacements for animal products in a meal and are especially helpful for people making the transition.
-If someone wants to start having plant-based meals a few times a week without much fuss, what could be easier than swapping in some plant-based chicken strips into their usual stir fry or tacos, or some veggie mince into their bolognese, chilli or shepherd's pie.
-These vegan alternatives are getting better and more varied all the time as veganism grows and becomes more commercially profitable.
-People often prejudge plant-based food as boring, but blind studies show that people like the taste of plant-based alternatives more than they expect.
+These are designed to be like-for-like replacements for animal products in a meal and are especially helpful for people making the transition.
+If someone wants to start having plant-based meals a few times a week without much fuss, what could be easier than swapping in some plant-based chicken strips into their usual stir fry or tacos, or some veggie mince into their bolognese, chilli or shepherd's pie?
+These vegan alternatives get better and more varied all the time as veganism grows and becomes more commercially profitable.
+People often prejudge plant-based food as boring, but blind studies show that people like the taste of plant-based alternatives, especially if you don't tell them that they are plant-based.
 Eating food without animal products at the centre is more of a mental shift for many people than any other aspect of the change.
-As we all did for our current diet, perhaps unconsciously at our family kitchen table, we need to learn a way of eating.
-To eat a vegan diet, we need a little relearning, finding what foods we like and don’t like from the ever-increasing number of vegan options out there.
+We all learned about our current diet unconsciously at our family kitchen table, and to change that requires learning a slightly different way of eating.
+To eat a diet that follows vegan principles, we need a little adapting, experimenting to find what foods we like and don’t like from the ever-increasing number of vegan choices out there.
 We need to experiment with different plant-based recipes and options.
-Most of the work is done if we can figure out a handful of staple dishes that form the core of most people's diets.
+This is often a short transition, with much of the work being done once we can figure out a handful of staple dishes that will form the core of our regular meals.

-Above all, people asking why vegans enjoy a veggie sausage are missing the point.
+Above all, people getting upset about vegans enjoying a veggie sausage are missing the point.
 Nobody goes vegan because they object to the texture, shape or flavour of animal products.
-People mostly go vegan because they object to the violence and oppression inherent in animal products, to boycott a system they see as cruel, environmentally damaging and unnecessary.
+People mostly go vegan because they object to the violence and oppression inherent in animal products; they want to boycott a system they see as cruel, environmentally damaging and unnecessary.
 A lot of vegans do avoid products resembling animal foods because they have uncomfortable connotations for them, and that is fine.
-Other vegans are happy eating anything so long as it isn't contributing to factory farming.
-Personally, I enjoy these products and see them as clear evidence of how little we need to give up to end factory farming and live more compassionately.
+Other vegans are happy eating anything so long as it isn't contributing to factory farming, which is also fine.
+Personally, I enjoy these products occasionally and see them as clear evidence of how little we need to give up to end factory farming and live more compassionately.

-There are many things we could get offended by in the world, but we need to have some sense of proportion about what actually matters.
-Finally, to repeat the point I made above, if people are offended by others happily eating veggie sausages, and not by billions of animals suffering in slaughterhouses and factory farms, they need to reconsider their ethical framework.
+There are many things we could get offended by in the world, but sometimes that is a choice, and we need to have some sense of proportion about what actually matters.
+To reiterate the point I made above, if a person is offended by someone happily eating a veggie sausage, but they pay little attention to billions of animals suffering in slaughterhouses and factory farms, they are the ones who need to evolve.